 Do you love to travel?
 I donʼt mean going to Mexico for a week, thatʼs a vacation, I mean travel.
 Pull up your roots, get on a plane and live somewhere else for a few weeks or more.
 I am a nomad at heart and have been lucky to do a lot of travelling and see many great places.
-Sometimes you just want to get away for a holiday you may ﬁnd it frustrating when you canʼt get away because of student loans, car loans and other ﬁnancial obligations.
+Sometimes you just want to get away for a holiday and may ﬁnd it frustrating when you canʼt because of student loans, car loans and other ﬁnancial obligations.

 1. Blogging or other online business